Suntein/DA-Homework/README.md

 # DA-Homework
-this project for zju DAclass to submit homework
+this project for zju DAclass to commit homework